boundy/hugotest/README.md

 ## Legal

-The contents of smbcjm.org, including text and images, are copyrighted, and may not be distributed, modified, reproduced, or used, in whole or in part, without the prior written consent of the Spring Mountain Benefit Corp. organization.
+The contents of smbcjm.org, including text and images, are copyrighted, and may not be modified, reproduced, or used, in whole or in part, without the prior written consent of the Spring Mountain Benefit Corp. organization.

 ## Contact